bcgov/keycloak-example-apps/examples/oidc/roles/README.md

 ## Description

-This is an example backend app that authenticates users using OAuth 2.0 standard flow and helps the user check their roles
+This is an example backend app that authenticates users using OpenID-Connect standard flow and helps the user check their roles

 ## Getting Started